freedomofpress/securedrop/docs/journalist.rst

 |Journalist Interface Login|

-Daily journalist alerts about submissions
+Daily Journalist Alerts About Submissions
 -----------------------------------------

 When a SecureDrop has little activity and receives only a few